Skip to content

 Other Exhibits

 The upstairs section of the museum focused on the Battle of Clontarf.
-This battle between the Irish Kingdom of Leinster and the Viking settlers of Dublin (AKA Baile Átha Cliath) ended in an Irish victory.
-It’s important to note that the goal for the Irish was not to kick the Viking settlers out of Ireland.
-They just wanted them to bend the knee to Irish rule, a goal they accomplished successfully.
+This battle between the Irish Kingdom of Leinster and the Viking settlers of Dublin (AKA Baile Átha Cliath) ended in an Irish victory, forcing the Vikings established there to swear fealty to the Irish King!

 Access and Layout